 The botanical butter is simply dreamy…it just melts into your skin and smells delightful, with a hint of grapefruit.
 Pair the botanical butter with the Little Seed Farm organic sugar scrub or some goat’s milk soap, and you’ll have a happy mama.

 These small-batch, hand-poured soy candles have been on my wish list for a while now.
 I love soy candles because they burn cleaner and last longer.
-I love the pretty amber jars that these are poured in, and they have a limited edition Mother’s Day scent called “Pretty in Pink” that sounds delightful!
+I love the pretty amber jars that these are poured in, and they have several scents to choose from!
 The “Fresh Linen” and “Herb Garden” varieties sound amazing, too!
 Clean scents can brighten a space so easily.

 Candles can completely change the vibe in a room, and one of these special candles would be a lovely gift for the special mom in your life!